Aero264/Aero264.github.io/content/research.md

 - Academics - to help with mathematical modelling, and data collection, analysis and interpretation.
 - Industry partners - primarily from the health monitoring and diagnostics space to discuss the feasibility of long-term monitoring of factors such as heart rate variability, sleep duration and stress levels.

-The first iteration of the workshop took place in April 2022 and we are planning to organise the second one in March 2023.
+The first edition of the workshop took place in April 2022 and we are planning to organise the second in June 2023.

 I am open to new collaborations, and would like to particularly hear from graduate students - I have some interesting problems to work on!